theNewDynamic/oregonsadventurecoast.com/content/lodgingitems/OAC-VR-02.md

   zip: '97420'
 phone_toll_free:
 phone_local:
-units: '1'
+units: 1
 cost: 3 - $$$
-property_description: This 1908 Cottage is a cozy, quiet getaway nestled in an authentic community built originally by loggers and fishermen.
+property_description: 'This 1908 Cottage is a cozy, quiet getaway nestled in an authentic community built originally by loggers and fishermen.
 It is the perfect destination for relaxing after long walks on the beach, a day of riding the dunes, or day wandering the shops.
+NOTE: Exact location will be provided after booking. '
 website: http://www.anniescottage.org
 amenityList:
 - 6 - WiFi Available